Visa Enquiries: Telephone: +49 (0)69 222 23 99 58, Mon-Fri 10am to 5pm // Fax: +49(0)30 22 48 92 92

 Is the internship paid/ are there any allowances?

 Our internships are unpaid and are on a voluntary basis.
-We do not provide allowances for meals, transport, accommodation, health insurance etc. You may try to seek funding from your tertiary institution.
+We do not provide allowances for meals, transport, accommodation, health insurance etc. However, the Australian Embassy provides a monthly reimbursement of 450 € for the duration of the internship.
+You may also try to seek funding from your tertiary institution.